RDannn/DevOps-30-Day-Challenge/Day6-soccer-stats-docker/README.md

 Ready to dive in?
 Let’s set up the rest of the project and get rolling! 🚀

 2️⃣ Clone Your GitHub Repository
-If you haven’t already, head over to GitHub and create a new repository: https://github.com/new.
+If you haven’t already, head over to GitHub and create a new repository.
 Once your repo is set up, clone it to your local machine using the following command (replace username-placeholder with your GitHub username):
 ```sf
 git clone https://github.com/username-placeholder/DevOps-30-Day-Challenge.git
 ```